 4: Another trick is to try putting the URL in the first comment of your post.

-Much like Facebook or other social media sites, it's best to create an account dedicated to a specific topic if you want to gather followers.
-Create the best photos you can and share them regularly.
+Like Facebook or other social media sites, creating an account dedicated to a specific topic is best if you want to gather followers.

-People used to find followers using a plethora of hashtags, but that isn't as effective as it used to be.
-In fact, it seems that Instagram has a shadow ban on users who abuse the number of hashtags per post, or use the same ones all the time.
+People used to find followers using many hashtags, but that isn’t as effective as it used to be.
+It seems that Instagram has a shadow ban on users who abuse the number of hashtags per post or use the same ones all the time.

 Social media sites don’t like it when someone figures out how to game the system, so they change the rules.